mwendwa2/minishop/README.md

     git clone https://github.com/mwendwa2/minishop.git
     cd advanced-shop-sales-tracker

-2.Install the dependencies:
+2.I Installed the dependencies:

     bash

     npm install

-3.Set up the database:
+3.I Set up the database:

     Ensure MongoDB is running.
     Create a .env file in the root directory and add your MongoDB URI: